 Toulouse has both beignets and profiteroles.
 Don’t know the difference?
 There’s not much, but the preparation is a bit fancier on the latter.
 Order both and see.

-The fairly new Woolworth has a version that is top rated.
+Woolworth has a version that is top rated.
 They have more of a doughnut look about hem, but they are so much more lighter and delicious.

 Be there no doubt that there is absolutely nothing wrong with a savory beignet, especially when it is chockful of crawfish like this version at Boulevardier.
 Fancy a plate of these largish delights along with one of their award winning cocktails, and you have a meal.